 If you identify anywhere on the LGBTQ+ spectrum, VBCF supports you.
-We have gathered the constantly evolving national and state/local resources in order to help you better understand your breast cancer risk, support you through diagnosis and treatment, and into survivorship.
+We have gathered some of the constantly evolving national and state/local resources in order to help you better understand your breast cancer risk, support you through diagnosis and treatment, and into survivorship.
 If you come across any other resources that were helpful to you, please reach out to Erin Steigleder, Education Manager, at email@example.com.

 Healthcare Equality Index